 Form 8275-R, Regulation Disclosure Statement.
 Use this form to disclose any item on a tax return for which a position has been taken that is contrary to Treasury regulations.

-Form 8868, Application for Extension of Time To File an Exempt Organization Return.
+Form 8868, Application for Automatic Extension of Time To File an Exempt Organization Return.